PhD - History

 Biography

-Like the L.A. cliché that I am, I moonlight as a struggling (and only occasionally successful) TV screenwriter.
+I also moonlight in TV and film.
 I co-wrote the eight-episode docuseries, “Pirates: Behind the Legends” (National Geographic, Hulu), and I’m currently writing and producing a six-episode series on the American Revolution for National Geographic and Disney+.
 Before that, I was the lead historical consultant on the Emmy-nominated docuseries “Frontier” (National Geographic, Paramount+).
-I appear as a talking head in five documentaries.
+I appear as a talking head in six documentaries.

 Before coming to UTD, I taught for nine years at Durham University in the U.K., where I remain an Honorary Fellow and an elected Fellow of the Royal Historical Society.